zenml-io/zenml/docs/book/user-guide/starter-guide/create-an-ml-pipeline.md

 # Developing ML pipelines

-Imagine you have your first machine learning models trained and perhaps even deployed in some ad-hoc manner.
-This is typically where you would start thinking about MLOps, and how to standardize your process so you and your team can quickly get models out the door without much overhead.

-In this quest for production-ready ML models, workflows can quickly become complex.
+In the quest for production-ready ML models, workflows can quickly become complex.
 Decoupling and standardizing stages such as data ingestion, preprocessing, and model evaluation allows for more manageable, reusable, and scalable processes.
 ZenML pipelines facilitate this by enabling each stage—represented as **Steps**—to be modularly developed and then integrated smoothly into an end-to-end **Pipeline**.

 Leveraging ZenML, you can create and manage robust, scalable machine learning (ML) pipelines.
 Whether for data preparation, model training, or deploying predictions, ZenML standardizes and streamlines the process, ensuring reproducibility and efficiency.